urbit/urbit/pkg/hs/urbit-uruk/skew.md

 would be with the real arguments you're going to pass (another pointer indirection and an allocation).

-Doing linked list traversal is bad, but can sometimes be mitigated with caching and guards at the cost of significant complexity in the interpreter.
-Allocating inside your function calling convention is terrible.
+Doing linked list traversal is bad.
+Allocating inside your function calling convention is bad.
 On a quick test running the Ackerman function, the Urbit v0.10.7 interpreter spent 45% of the runtime in the allocator or in reference count management.
+It had an L2 cache miss rate of approximately 25%.
 This is bonkers.

+When you count up the work that goes into dispatching a single function call, the current nock interpreter does the stack and program counter management overhead to perform 23 internal bytecodes, which allocates 7 cons cells, increases the refcount of 12 memory locations, decreases the refcount of 4 nouns (which may affect other memory locations because refcount decrement is recursive), and performs 3 arbitrary tree walks.
+We do this even if we are calling a jet: since jet registration is a stateful side effect, we must perform all the tree math to first get the noun which has the jet registration.

+This isn't just inefficient, it's extremely hard to reason about.
+Actually producing the last paragraph took more than an hour (and I suspect it's actually worse because I didn't delve into the site hooks system).

+The traditional rejoinder to the above is that it doesn't matter since the jet system means you should be making few calls in Nock and should be calling jets which are large and perform a lot of work.
+But the majority of the mismatches between the Nock code and the jet which replaces it have been in these large jets.
+It is the small, numeric jets like `+add` and data structure jets which have a better record of exactly matching the Nock specification.
+The largest jets in the system were formerly the compiler jets and that iteration of them has been removed because of mismatches and because their size made changes to both the Nock specification and the matching jet code difficult.

 There are other small issues with Curtis' Nock 4K: why bake in natural numbers and cons cells?
 Why make the assumption that equality is always structural